 on the things that are really important” – Steve Jobs

-When you try to maintain the boundaries you’ve set for yourself, what you believe you need, want, should, or shouldn’t do, knowing how to say no to someone, and being able to say no nicely to them without hesitation, especially when it’s difficult, can be a lifesaver.
+Trying to maintain boundaries that you’ve set for yourself, what you need, want, should, or shouldn’t do, knowing how to say no to someone, and being able to say no nicely to them without hesitation, especially when it’s difficult is a lifesaver.

 Saying no to our families, friends, and coworkers can sometimes be challenging.

 Now, we’re not talking about the “no thanks!” at the last minute of a lunch invite that we can easily say to a coworker who asks if you’d like a cup of coffee as they head out for a Starbucks run.

 A “no thanks” is one of the common, quick, easy and simple ways of saying no. It’s generally appreciative in tone, and we don’t have a hard time delivering or receiving this simple reaction.

 We don’t take it personally, and we don’t expect that others will either.
 Herein lies the entire issue when telling someone no: the degree to which they may take it personally.